-850, shown in § 1112.05(a) and is signed by the Primary Examiner.
+850, shown in § 1112.05 and is signed by the primary examiner.
 Since the files will be available, information found on the file wrapper is unnecessary and is not desired except as indicated on the form.
-The form is designed to require a minimum of effort by the Examiner and typing should not be used unless the counts are not found verbatim in any file as provided in the last sentence of Rule 203(a).
+The form is designed to require a minimum of effort by the examiner and typing should not be used unless the counts are not found verbatim in any file as provided in the last sentence of rule 203(a).
 In this case copies of the counts should be supplied at the end of the form using additional plain sheets if needed.
 The files to be included in the interference should be listed by last name (of first listed inventor if application is joint), serial number, and filing date irrespective of whether an application or a patent is involved.
 The sequence of the listed applications is completely immaterial.
-If the Examiner has determined that a party is entitled to the benefit of the filing date of one or more applications (or patents) as to all counts by virtue of a continuation-in-part relationship the blanks provided on the form for indicating this fact should be filled in as to all such applications.
+If the examiner has determined that a party is entitled to the benefit of the filing date of one or more applications (or patents) as to all counts, the blanks provided on the form for indicating this fact should be filled in as to all such applications.
 It is particularly important to list all applications necessary to provide continuity of pendency to the earliest application to which a party is entitled.
-An applicant will be accorded the benefit of a foreign application on the form PO-850 and declaration notices only if he has filed the papers required by Rule 55, including a sworn translation, and the Primary Examiner has determined that he is in fact entitled to the benefit of such application.
-A patentee may be accorded the benefit of the filing date of a foreign application in the notice of interference provided he has complied with the requirements of rule 55, has filed a sworn translation, and the Primary Examiner has determined that the patented claims involved in the interference are supported by the disclosure of the foreign application.
-This should be noted on form PÖ-850 (see § 1101.02(a)).
+The date of abandonment or patenting of a prior application should be indicated by checking the appropriate box and writing the date.
+The word "pending" should be written if a prior application is still pending.
+An applicant will be accorded the benefit of a foreign application on the form PO-850 and declaration notices only if he has filed the papers required by rule 55, including a sworn translation, and the primary examiner has determined that he is in fact entitled to the benefit of such application.
+A patentee may be accorded the benefit of the filing date of a foreign application in the notice of interference provided he has complied with the requirements of rule 55, has filed a sworn translation, and the primary examiner has determined that the patented claims involved in the interference are supported by the disclosure of the foreign application.
+This should be noted on form PO-850 (see § 1101.02(a)).
 The claims in each case which are unpatentable over the issue should be indicated in the blanks provided for that purpose.
-The Examiner also must furnish a table showing the relation of the counts to the claims of the respective parties in the area provided in the form as for example:
+The examiner also must furnish a table showing the relation of the counts to the claims of the respective parties in the area provided in the form as for example: